HermesPasser/comic-pub/README.md

  - ``-h, --help`` Prints this message
  - ``-m`` Make the epub flow from right-to-left like a manga
  - ``--title NAME`` Set the epub title.
 The default is the input name
+ - ``--mobi`` Convert to mobi and delete the .epub.
+Kindlegen must be in the program folder or PATH

 # Requirements